 Have a look on the internet, browse through some books, even go to one or two classes.
 Since we all process information differently, it is best to look at precisely what’s on offer.
 What would fit into your life, and what is the best way of doing things for you?
 We know it can be confusing, so we have put together a few ideas to help start your journey.
 Begin by sitting comfortably, relaxing your body and mind, and giving one of these techniques a try:

 Chanting a mantra is an easy way to keep the mind from wondering.
-Choosing a mantra to chant is down to personal preference.
-Om and Rama are two well-known mantras you could try.
+Choosing a mantra to chant is down to personal preference, Om and Rama are two well-known mantras you could try.
 Or you could choose a more modern mantra.
 If you are lucky enough to know a meditation teacher, they may give you a mantra to use.

 Chanting is a good starting point for meditation if you find it hard to focus.
 Because by repeating the mantra, you are focusing your mind.
 Many people use a mala bead necklace to count the number of mantras they want to complete.

-If a thought comes into your head, acknowledge it then let it go.
-Before bringing your focus back to your breath.
-If you find it difficult to focus on your breath then try counting.
+Another easy way to start a meditation practice is by focusing your attention on your breath.
+Feel your abdomen rising and falling as you breathe.
+If a thought comes into your head, acknowledge it, then let it go before bringing your focus back to your breath.
+If you find it difficult to focus on your breathing, try counting.
 Count every breath up to 10, then begin again.